 The Object of Labels – Writing Interpretive Text for Exhibitions

-This workshop will provide participants with the knowledge, skills and confidence to write effective interpretive text, exploring both the theory and practice behind good labels.
-The presenter, Samantha Littley, will cover topics including:
+This workshop provided participants with the knowledge, skills and confidence to write effective interpretive text, exploring both the theory and practice behind good labels.
+The presenter, Samantha Littley, covered topics including:

-The workshop will be an opportunity for attendees to participate in practice-based learning, share their own experiences and contribute to a conversation about how to write labels that visitors want to read.
+The workshop was an opportunity for attendees to participate in practice-based learning, share their own experiences and contribute to a conversation about how to write labels that visitors want to read.

 About Samantha Littley

 Samantha works independently as a writer and curator, and is a Masters candidate at the Centre for Art History and Art Theory, Australian National University.
 From 2003 to 2008, she was Curator of Australian Art to 1970 at the Queensland Art Gallery | Gallery of Modern Art, where she curated the retrospective Making it Modern: The Watercolours of Kenneth Macqueen, and oversaw the rehang of QAG’s Australian Art galleries, which opened together with GOMA in 2006.

 As Curator at The University of Queensland Art Museum (UQ Art Museum), her exhibitions included Peter Hennessey: Making it Real (2015), and Second Sight: Witchcraft, Ritual, Power (2019), the outcome of a partnership between UQ Art Museum and UQ’s Institute for Advanced Studies in the Humanities (IASH).